 University of Montana

-This year’s deadline for submission has been extended to January 31, 2020, to allow sufficient time for the reviewers and division chairs to consider the submissions, and ensure that the program is released in time for everyone to make their plans for attending the conference.
+This year’s deadline for submission has been extended to January 31, 2020, to allow sufficient time for the reviewers and division chairs to consider the submissions, and to ensure that the program is released in time for everyone to make plans for attending the conference.
 The newsletter, with each division’s calls for papers, will be released in the coming weeks, but please start thinking of the papers and panel submissions that you might like to submit, and talking about the conference with your students and colleagues.
 I am honored to serve in this role and look forward to seeing our conference program take shape as your excellent proposals and papers are submitted.